MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TaxEngine-003.1-Tax-Configuration.md

 - Attached used case can be seen on the fact box.

-## How to check Tax Information on Transaction
+## How to check tax information on transaction

 There are two fact boxes available on transaction page to view calculated tax